Keep Cool When Family Gatherings Get Heated

 “It’s always great to get everyone together,” says Dr. Anthony Castro, a licensed clinical psychologist with the University of Miami Health System.
 “It can be a lot of fun, but it also poses certain challenges, and depending on family history, these can be at different levels of severity.”

-In short, some relatives tend to get on our nerves, oftentimes more than strangers.
+In short, some relatives tend to get on our nerves, often more than strangers.
 They know how to push our buttons and have been doing so for years.
-So when we’re spending lots of time together, whether it’s for several hours or a few days, friction tends to worsen.
+So friction tends to worsen when we’re spending lots of time together, whether for several hours or a few days.

-Reasons for conflict can vary, but I’ve found that, in my family at least, politics tends to be a minefield.
-Years ago, for example, I was at a family wedding in the northeast when two cousins the next table over, reunited for the occasion, got into a shouting match over the foreign policy of the president.
-This surprised no one, since they’re at opposite poles of the political spectrum.
+Reasons for conflict can vary, but I’ve found that in my family, at least, politics tends to be a minefield.
+Years ago, for example, I was at a family wedding in the northeast when two cousins at the next table over, reunited for the occasion, got into a shouting match over the president’s foreign policy.
+This surprised no one since they’re at opposite poles of the political spectrum.